Make Your Yard a Robin Paradise With Right Food, Plants, and Water

 Providing a muddy area will aid in attracting them to nest near you.
 The female uses mud to build the nest.

-A favorite way to do this is to take an old trash can lid, turn it upside down and fill it with dirt and water.
+A oldest way to do this is to take an old trash can lid, turn it upside down and fill it with dirt and water.
+I'm sure you can think of better ways to provide mud.

 Read - Robin is Nesting on My Door Wreath